TheKevJames/infrastructure/README.md

 ## Notes

-This project relies on my personal projects having specific port bindings by default This ensures any combination of services can run on a single machine without needing to reconfigure.
+This project relies on my personal projects having specific port bindings by default.
+This ensures any combination of services can run on a single machine without needing to reconfigure.
 Currently, the mapping is as follows:

 | Port  | Service             |